Travelling around SA these school holidays? Check out these national parks to keep the family entertained.

 1. Explore the Naracoorte Caves – Limestone Coast

-If you’re looking for adventure, play space, nature and history, as well as somewhere to park your brand new caravan you panic bought last year, then look no further than Naracoorte Caves on the Limestone Coast.
+If you’re looking for adventure, play space, nature and history, then look no further than Naracoorte Caves on the Limestone Coast.

 The school holidays are the perfect time to spend a few days exploring South Australia's only World Heritage site.

 You don’t even need to head underground to have a fantastic experience – although the caves are a constant 17 degrees all year round, so perfect for all weather – with the fully accessible award-winning Roof Top Loop Walk a great way to get a bird’s eye view.

 There’s also other accessible trails, a nature playground and a café onsite.

 Unsure how to plan your perfect Naracoorte Caves visit?
 Check out this story: Your guide to the perfect Naracoorte Caves experience.